drius-22/drius-22/README.md

 ### Hi 👋

-I'm a software engineer at Amazon Web services.
+I'm a software engineer at Confluent.
 Let's get in touch!